Lesson video

 Now because we know three different types of subordinate clause, we also know three types of complex sentence.

-So for instance, adverbial complex sentence is made of an adverbial clause joined to a main clause.
+So for instance, an adverbial complex sentence is made of an adverbial clause joined to a main clause.

-A relative complex sentence is made of a relative clause joined to a main clause.
+A relative complex sentence is made of a relative clause joined to a main clause, and a non-finite complex sentence is made by joining a non-finite clause to a main clause.

-So, by looking at these starting words for the subordinate clause, we've identified the type of subordinate clause and therefore the type of complex sentence.
+So by looking at these starting words for the subordinate clause, we've identified the type of subordinate clause, and therefore the type of complex sentence.

-If we know it's a subordinating conjunction at the start of our subordinate clause, then it must be an adverbial clause making an adverbial complex sentence.
+If we know it's a subordinating conjunction at the start of our subordinate clause, then it must be an adverbial clause, making an adverbial complex sentence.

 And if we see a relative clause starting with a relative pronoun, then we must have a relative complex sentence.